-9. In case biomass is sourced from dedicated plantations, the applicability criteria in the tool "Project emissions from cultivation of biomass" shall apply.
+9. In case biomass is sourced from dedicated No biomass is involved, the project is plantations, the applicability criteria in the tool only a wind power project and thus the "Project emissions from cultivation of biomass" criterion is not applicable to this project shall apply. activity.